AXS TV: History

+As HDNet

 The network originally launched as HDNet on September 6, 2001, designed as a high definition-exclusive service under the ownership of HDNet, LLC, which then was co-owned by Mark Cuban, owner of the Dallas Mavericks, and Philip Garvin, owner of Colorado Studios and Mobile TV Group.
 Originally, the network aired a variety of programming, much of it male-oriented, prominently featuring series, sports events, and concert performances.
 In December 2001 and January 2002, HDNet aired exclusive HD coverage of the U.S. invasion of Afghanistan with former CNN correspondent Peter Arnett.

 In February 2002, the network originated eight daily hours of high definition content from the 2002 Winter Olympics in Salt Lake City; this feed was picked up by NBC and aired in 24-hour rotation on the digital signals of NBC's stations.
 Later on that year, it signed a deal with Paramount Domestic Television to provide high-definition versions of the Paramount library.

 The channel gradually expanded its carriage to the satellite providers DirecTV and Dish Network, as well as the cable providers Charter Communications, Insight Communications, Mediacom, Suddenlink Communications, Verizon FiOS, and AT&T U-verse.
 On September 4, 2008, Cuban announced that the network had reached an agreement with Comcast to carry both HDNet and HDNet Movies in various markets.
 The provider began to carry HDNet in many major markets on September 30, 2010.
 In November 2009, DirecTV became the first provider to offer video-on-demand services of HDNet and HDNet Movies.